gonative-cc/sui-native/nBTC/docs/nbtc_minting.md

 ## Handling nBTC after minting

 nBTC package expects handling instructions in the OP_RETURN data.
 This is handled right after minting.
+It determines what to do with the newly minted `nBTC`.
 The first byte of the OP_RETURN determines the type of the instructions:

 - `0<recipient>`: simple transfer to a recipient.
 Right after `0`, a valid Sui address is expected.